 What are the demographics of public school students?

 Here's a racial breakdown of the student population in American public schools, as of 2017:

 The 2015-16 school year was the first in which the majority of public schoolchildren were minorities.
 For a look back at what that milestone meant for schools, revisit this story from 2014.

 The national graduation rate is 85 percent, according to 2017-18 NCES data.

 How many students graduate in my state?

-Hover over a state in this interactive map to see its graduation rate, broken down by demographic groups:
+Hover over a state in this interactive map to see its graduation rate in 2016-17, broken down by demographic groups:

 TEACHERS AND PRINCIPALS

 How many teachers are there in the U.S.?

 In America's public schools there are 3.2 million full-time-equivalent teachers, according to federal projections for the fall of 2020.